THERE ARE SO MANY

 before and after sails.

 Every Wednesday is Marina Dart Night where we gather to shoot some darts while sharing food and drinks.
-All Sail Rockaway clientele are welcome to join for darts or just poke and say hi to the friendly marina folk.
+All Sail Rockaway clientele are welcome to join for darts or just explore down the docks.

 We have a small grocery store right outside our yard, where you can get some drinks and food.

 Every Wednesday is Marina Dart Night where we gather to shoot some darts while sharing food and drinks.
-All Sail Rockaway clientele are welcome to join for darts or just poke and say hi to the friendly marina folk.
+All Sail Rockaway clientele are welcome to join for darts or just explore down the docks.

 We have a small grocery store right outside our yard, where you can get some drinks and food.